Recent Theoretical Advances in Non-Convex Optimization: Higher-Order Methods

-Next, we will describe this algorithm.
+\dk{But the calculation of the third-order derivative would be very computationally expensive.
+This problem leads us to stochastic tensor methods.} The main idea of the stochastic method that by different concentration inequalities we can compute much fewer Hessians and third-order derivatives for sum type problems, than gradients.
+Correct proportions is written in \eqref{eq_tensor_samplesize}.
+For example, if we have $200000$ functions in sum, we may compute full gradient, only $10000$ Hessians and $100$ third-order derivatives and get the same speed as for full Hessian and full third-order derivatives.

+\dk{ In paper by \cite{lucchi2019stochastic} introduce such method that work with batch tensors and converges as fast as for full-batch methods.
+The optimization algorithm we consider is detailed in Algorithm~\ref{alg:stm}.
 This algorithm uses sub-sampled derivatives instead of exact quantities and its implementation relies on tensor-vector products only.
-The proposed approach is shown to find an $(\varepsilon,\delta)$-second-order critical point in at most $O\left(\max\left(\varepsilon^{-4/3}, \delta^{-2}\right)\right)$ iterations, thereby matching the rate of deterministic approaches.
+The proposed approach is shown to find an $(\eps_1,\eps_2,\eps_3)$-third-order critical point in at most $O\left(\max\left(\eps_1^{-4/3}, \eps_2^{-2}, \eps_3^{-4}\right)\right)$ iterations, thereby matching the rate of deterministic approaches. }

-We construct a surrogate model to optimize $f$ based on a truncated Taylor approximation as well as a power prox function weighted by a sequence $\dk{ \dk{H}_k} $ that is controlled adaptively according to the fit of the model to the function $f$.
-Since the full Taylor expansion of $f$ requires computing high-order derivatives that are expensive, we instead use an inexact model defined as